newsdesk@business-northeast.com

 BNE: "With the recent disruptions in Bangladesh, do you foresee any impact on trade between Bangladesh and India, given Assam's central role in this?"

-While we remain cautious, we believe the commitments and agreements remain intact as of now.
+While we remain cautious, we believe the commitments and agreements shall remain intact as of now.
 Moreover, we have railway and roadway networks as backup routes, so I don’t think the Multimodal Logistics Park project will be affected by the situation in Bangladesh."

 Joint Secretary: "We had initially conceived a project in Silchar, which was also recommended by ADB’s 'India's Expressway to ASEAN' report.
 Although it faced some initial challenges, there is a possibility we may pursue it in the future.
-The Ministry of Road Transport and Highways had committed to it in principle, but initial research revealed several issues, including the need for express traffic through Sutarkandi, a proper 4-lane highway from Jiribam to Imphal, and beyond to Moreh.
+The Ministry of Road Transport and Highways had committed to it in principle, but initial research revealed several issues, including the need for adequate cargo traffic through Sutarkandi, a proper 4-lane highway from Jiribam to Imphal, and beyond to Moreh.
 The situation in Myanmar has also become fluid, and the Kaladan project, which was intended to connect the region, has faced difficulties in the Rakhine region.
 For now, developing the infrastructure for the Silchar project seems premature.
 It's better to allow the situation in Myanmar and Manipur to stabilize.

-We’ve seen a massive transformation in the infrastructure across the Northeast since 2016, particularly in roadways, railways, airways, and inland waterways.
+However, we’ve otherwise seen a massive transformation in the infrastructure scenario across the Northeast since 2016, particularly in roadways, railways, airways, and inland waterways.
 For instance, Barak Valley, which once had pothole-riddled roads, now has expressways.
-Railway electrification is also progressing, and airports like Dhubri, Dibrugarh, and Guwahati are becoming significant hubs under the UDAN scheme.
+Railway electrification is also progressing, and airports like Silchar, Dibrugarh, and Jorhat are becoming significant hubs under the UDAN scheme.
+Guwahati airport, even before its projected expansion, has become one of the busiest airports in the country.

 BNE: "So, with these logistical developments, our connections with neighbouring countries like Myanmar, Bangladesh, and Bhutan are expected to strengthen.
 How do you see India's relationship with Southeast Asia evolving?"

 Joint Secretary: "Absolutely.
 Our tagline has been 'India’s expressway to ASEAN,' positioning us as a hub.
-While there may be roadblocks along the way, they’re not permanent stops—just temporary pauses, or 'commas,' as I like to say.
+While there may be roadblocks along the way, they’re not permanent stops—just temporary pauses, or 'commas,' as I would like to say.
 We move past these, addressing challenges and making our achievements more permanent as we progress.
 Strengthening these relationships is a continuous process, and we are on the right track."

-While the Act East Policy is a driving force, our goal is to integrate more deeply into mainstream development.
+Thus, while the Act East Policy is a driving force, our goal is to integrate more deeply into mainstream development.
 Over the past decade, Assam and Guwahati have experienced substantial progress.
 Challenges remain, but they are being addressed effectively.

 Recent developments include an ADB report that maps out the economic corridor and identifies opportunities for various industries in this region.
 Ports in Bangladesh are accessible, and there's potential for sending goods via Moreh to Myanmar and Southeast Asia.
-The Kaladan Multimodal Transit Transport Project is a key initiative, offering a route from the port to inland areas in Myanmar, facilitating trade further.
+The Kaladan Multimodal Transit Transport Project is a key initiative, offering a route from the Sittwe port to inland areas in Myanmar, facilitating trade further.
+We are also strengthening relationships with the Southeast Asian countries.
+Laos, for instance; and Singapore, which is aiding in developing our skill centres and the first skill university in the Northeast.
+Japan is driving several projects in the region.

 BNE: "Given the natural calamities like floods in Assam, do these issues hinder development, especially in terms of logistics infrastructure?"

-BNE: "As the state nodal officer for the gas grid projects in Assam, could you update us on the current developments?"
+BNE: "As the State Nodal Officer for the Gas Grid projects in Assam, could you update us on the current developments?"